Waleedmohammed/pet-api-test/README.md

 3. Negative case scenarios
 4. Schema request + response validation

+## What_is_not_covered
+Below testing activities were not covered in scope of this framework:
+1. Security Testing : it is important testing activity which needs to be considered to make sure that API can handle possible security breaches like sql injections .
+OWASP can be used as reference fo applying some security checks
+2. Performance Testing : one vital non-functional testing activity which needs to be considered to make sure that our API can handle expected load on Production

 ## How_To_Run_Tests
 There are options options how you can run the tests:
 1. *Docker:* This involves building a Docker image and running it in a container.